dimpase/M2/Package-Writing-Style-Guide.md

       packages in the list of imported packages, and juggle the sequence of imported packages.

 * Behavior of code:
+    * Packages should not print.
+    * Errors should be indicated by calling the function `error`.
     * A package should set no variables in the User dictionary without an explicit request from the user.
-        * The function `use` should never be used in a package.
+        * The function `use` should never be used in a package, unless the ring contains no user variables.
+        * The function `vars` should not be used in a package.
         * To avoid setting user variables when creating a polynomial ring, use something like
           ```QQ(monoid[getSymbol "a"])``` instead of ```QQ[getSymbol "a"]```
     * Any names of variables in rings created by the package that get exposed to the user through